-The benefits and uses of coffee essential oil include reducing free radical damage, improving mood, reducing fever, stimulating appetite, protecting the immune system, aiding respiratory health, preventing premature aging, reducing nausea, stimulating relaxation and soothing allergic reactions, among others.
-There are some side effects to this powerful essential oil, including skin irritation, allergic reactions and certain complications with pregnancy and pre-existing medical conditions.
-Most of these side effects can be avoided through appropriate use and responsible communication with your doctor.
+The benefits and uses of the coffee essential oil may include reducing free radical damage, improving mood, reducing fever, stimulating appetite, protecting the immune system, aiding respiratory health, preventing premature aging, reducing nausea, stimulating relaxation, and soothing allergic reactions, among others.
+There are some side effects to this powerful essential oil, including skin irritation, allergic reactions, and certain complications with pregnancy and pre-existing medical conditions.
+Most of these side effects can be avoided through the appropriate use and responsible communication with your doctor.

-Coffee essential oil is derived through a cold-pressed distillation process of coffee beans.
-This potent essential oil smells just like a fresh cup of coffee and is packed with a wide range of antioxidants and other active ingredients that provide the oil with potent health benefits.
-Coffee beans come from the coffee plant, taxonomically known as Coffea arabica, and is some of the most common and sought after plants in the world, considering the global coffee market, which is valued at an estimated $100 billion, with $20 billion from exporting alone!
-With that many coffee beans available, it is no wonder that coffee essential oil has grown significantly in popularity.
+The coffee essential oil is derived through a cold-pressed distillation process of coffee beans.
+This potent essential oil smells just like a fresh cup of coffee and is packed with a wide range of antioxidants and other active ingredients that provide the oil with potential health benefits.
+Coffee beans come from the coffee plant, taxonomically known as Coffea arabica, and are one of the most common and sought-after plants in the world.
+The global coffee market is valued at an estimated $100 billion, with $20 billion from exporting alone!
+With that much coffee available, it is no wonder that coffee essential oil has grown significantly in popularity.

 The benefits of coffee oil come from its composition of plant sterols, as well as linoleic and oleic acid, among other anti-inflammatory and antioxidant compounds.